Learn more about…

 Fees & Insurance

 I am a licensed professional counselor supervisor (LPC-S) in the state of Texas.
 Before starting Nourished Soul Center for Healing (formerly Food Freedom Therapy), I worked as a program therapist at Center for Discovery, an outpatient eating disorder clinic in Dallas.
 Prior to moving back to the Ft.
 Worth area several years ago, I was a counselor at the Eating Disorder Center of Denver’s Connections House, and was a support group leader and volunteer at The Eating Disorder Foundation (EDF) in Denver.
 I am also currently working to receive my certified eating disorder specialist (CEDS) certification.

 I have 15 years years of experience as an eating disorder mentor, speaker, educator, and advocate.
 I’m now a continuing education speaker on eating disorder topics to help teach other therapists how to work effectively with eating disorders.
-I’m a member of the International Association of Eating Disorders Professionals (iaedp), the Association for Size Diversity and Health (ASDAH), and the Associate for Mental Health Professional (AMHP).
+I’m a member of the International Association of Eating Disorders Professionals (iaedp), the Association for Size Diversity and Health (ASDAH), and the Association for Mental Health Professionals (AMHP).

 My Counseling Foundations

 From a clinic perspective, I am an eclectic therapist, meaning I draw from a handful of therapeutic models.
 However, I largely work from these three: cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT) and exposure and response prevention therapy (EXRP).
 There is some overlap in these models, and they primarily focus on: